What Parts of the Brain Control Respiration

 The medulla oblongata is involved in regulating many of the bodily processes that are controlled automatically like blood pressure, heart rate and yes, you guessed it . . .
 RESPIRATION.

 The way this works is relatively straightforward.
 The medulla oblongata basically detects carbon dioxide (CO2) and Oxygen (O2) levels in the bloodstream and determines what changes need to happen in the body.
-It can then send nerve impulses to muscles in the heart and diaphragm, letting them know that they need to either step up their game, or slow down a bit.

 The reason I mentioned the heart is because the respiratory system is very much tied to the circulatory system.